NLESC-JCER/cpp2wasm/README.md

 For Newton-Raphson web application, we selected React because its small API footprint (light-weight) and the use of functional programming paradigm.

 The C++ algorithm is compiled into a wasm file using bindings.
 When a calculation form is submitted in the React application a web worker loads the wasm file, starts the calculation, renders the result.
-With this architecture the application only needs cheap static file hosting to host the html, js and wasm files. **The calculation will be done in the web browser on the end users machine instead of a server**.
+With this architecture the application only needs cheap static file hosting to host the HTML, js and wasm files. **The calculation will be done in the web browser on the end users machine instead of a server**.

 ### React component